Rayn2402/ThePetaleProject/README.md

 ├── records                       <- Directories in which results and summaries of data analyses are stored
 |
 ├── scripts
-│   ├── experiments               <- Scripts to run experiments
+│   ├── experiments               <- Scripts to run individual experiments
 │   ├── post_analyses             <- Scripts to run post analyses
 │   └── utils                     <- Scripts to execute different sub tasks
 |